 • Applications for all the different types of leave categories i.e. maternity, sick leave.

-Whilst these are efficient ways to avoid errors, Natural HR’s fully integrated payroll engine provides everything you need to ensure your people are paid on time while easily building up to an employee’s final gross pay and automatically producing payslips.
+Whilst these are efficient ways to avoid errors and improve payroll performance, Natural HR’s fully integrated payroll engine provides everything you need to ensure your people are paid on time while easily building up to an employee’s final gross pay and automatically producing payslips.